gund999/TestMeasurementController/README.md

 * **Real-time Logging:**

-  * A "Debug Log" provides detailed application events and records all sent commands.
+  * A "Debug Log" captures detailed application events and sent commands in real-time.
+It also provides an interface for testing ASCII input via the COM port.

-  * A "Receive Log" displays incoming data from the serial port.
+  * A "Receive Log" displays incoming data from the serial port as an output.

-  * Both logs feature intelligent **auto-scrolling** that automatically pauses when you manually scroll up, allowing uninterrupted review of historical data.
+  * Both logs feature intelligent **auto-scrolling** that automatically pauses when you manually scroll up, allowing uninterrupted review of historical data while handling new packets.

 ### 3. Data Visualization (Plotting)

-* **Real-time Plotting:** Integrates the powerful Matplotlib library to display live measurement data over time.
+* **Real-time Plotting (WIP):** Integrates the powerful Matplotlib library to display live measurement data over time.

-* **Supported Plotting Modes:** Automatically plots data received for key measurements from the **HP 3478A Multimeter**, including:
+* **Supported Plotting Modes (In Progress):** Automatically plots data received for key measurements from the **HP 3478A Multimeter**, including:

   * "Measure DC Voltage"